Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

 Speculation: This kinda reminds me of all the guys running around Dallas and New Orleans in 1963 using Lee Oswald’s identity.
 Each of them took on the responsibility of depicting Oswald as some type of freak, thus causing the public to view him unsympathetically.

 More important, if Chapman didn’t stay here, one has to ask where he actually lived.
 One thing the 112 Puwa Place address could do is obscure his actual movements and location.
-If someone wanted him to sequester him for programming, this would be one way to do it.
+If someone wanted to sequester him for programming, this would be one way to do it.

 August 1977 - November 1979--Chapman employed at Castle Memorial Hospital.